Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 If your RV has an ice maker, you’ll also need to take special precautions to winterize it.
 Here’s how:

-- Shut off the RV water supply to the ice maker
+Shut off the RV water supply to the ice maker.
+Make sure the shutoff arm is in the ‘OFF’ position.

 Washing Machine Precautions

-- Pour a quart of RV antifreeze into the machine
+Pour a quart of RV antifreeze into the washing machine drum and run a spin cycle to distribute the product.

 Knowing How to Winterize an RV